 The course explains how Dementia can be a distressing condition, particularly as a person's abilities deteriorate.
 Not only can this cause embarrassment for the person with dementia but it can cause upset and frustration and even embarrassment for their family, friends and carers.
 This can result in having further emotional impact on the person with dementia.
 Therefore it is important for others to have support in developing their own coping strategies.

 Questions about Dementia Care or eLearning?

-Call Cambridgeshire Chamber Training, or request a callback.
+Call Cambridgeshire Chamber Training, talk to a real person right away.

 Quantity refers to the amount of people you are buying for, price is per person & excludes VAT.
 Courses can be added to your account and assigned when you are ready.
 Change the quantity next to the 'buy' button.